Rowland Bourke: Second World War

 Prior to the outbreak of the Second World War, Bourke was instrumental in organizing a Fishermen's Reserve, to patrol the west coast of Canada.
 He served as a recruiting officer for a period of time but in 1941 he returned to sea, with the Royal Canadian Navy Volunteer Reserve.
 He served as commander of HMCS Givenchy, HMCS Esquimalt, and HMCS Burrard, Vancouver.
-He ended his naval career in 1950 in the rank of commander.
+He ended his naval career in 1950 with the rank of commander.

 Death and legacy

 Bourke is buried in section O, plot 10, grave 16 in Royal Oak Burial Park, Falaise Drive, Victoria, British Columbia.
 His medals are held at Library and Archives Canada in Ottawa.

 The Canadian Hydrographic Service named Mount Bourke in 1945.
 It is located southwest of Megin Lake and northeast of Hot Springs Cove, north of Tofino, British Columbia.
 Mount Bourke is located at latitude 49°27′56 and longitude 126°11′02.

 HMCS Malahat, Victoria's Naval Reserve Division, honours Bourke at his gravesite in Royal Oak Burial Park with a graveside ceremony each Remembrance Day.